Balloon Sinuplasty in Houston, Texas

 Balloon Sinuplasty versus Traditional Sinus Surgery

 Although it can’t be used for all patients, balloon sinuplasty offers a much easier solution for chronic sinusitis.
 The procedure doesn’t involve any removal of bone, cartilage, or tissue.
-Because of this, there isn’t really any downtime or loss of work.
-Traditional sinus surgery has to be performed with the patient under general anesthesia, and the patient will have from 3-5 days of recovery time, followed by necessary limiting of strenuous exercise or activity for a couple weeks.
-Increasingly, the balloon sinuplasty procedure is performed with the patient under various forms of local anesthesia.
+Because of this, there is limited downtime or loss of work.
+Traditional sinus surgery has to be performed with the patient under general anesthesia, and the patient will have from 3-5 days of recovery time, followed by necessary limiting of strenuous exercise or activity for a couple of weeks.
+However, the balloon sinuplasty procedure is performed with the patient under various forms of local anesthesia.
 There is minimal or no bleeding and low post-procedure pain.
 There are also very few restrictions on activity.

 Is Balloon Sinuplasty Safe?